DraagDunk/pokerole_irl/README.md

 * Each user can have any number of trainers.

+* Each trainer is related to one or more settings.

+* NPC support.

+* Trainers can have relations to other trainers.

 * Each trainer has a profile (trainer card) with all their information.

 * Browse other public trainer cards.